 If you want a quality “product” at a reasonable cost, the same practices apply to the household as to any business.
 Where it gets tricky is our “products” have emotional as well as nutritional needs that need to be met.
 They also tend to have opinions!
 Further complicating things, we may be battling our own emotional needs and attitudes toward food and how that reflects on our lifestyle.

-Above in the tabs, you’ll find Twelve Strategies, many adopted from business principles to apply to your household.
+I’ve adopted Twelve Strategies, many adopted from business principles to apply to your household.
 Click on each to explore easy, helpful ways to use them and you’ll eat better than ever on the least amount of money you’ve ever spent.
-Adopting even a few will start saving you money and get you started in the right direction.
+Working in even a few strategies will get you going in the right direction to saving money.

 - Strategy One: Bank Your Foods